The Des O'Connor Show

 The Des O'Connor Show is a British variety and chat show hosted by Des O'Connor which was broadcast on ITV from 1963 until 1973.

 History

 Associated Television produced the programme, which was recorded in black-and-white for the first six series.

-When the seventh series of the show aired in colour in 1970, its popularity spread internationally.
-ITV licensed the programme to the National Broadcasting Company (NBC) in the United States, where it aired during prime time, and continued for one more series.
+When the seventh series of the show aired in colour in 1970, ITV licensed the programme to the National Broadcasting Company in the United States, where it aired during prime time, and continued for one more series.
 Some entertainment celebrities of the time, such as Patrick Newell and Dom DeLuise, made multiple guest appearances on the show.

-In the United States, NBC retitled the programme to Kraft Music Hall Presents the Des O'Connor Show, after their own popular variety show Kraft Music Hall, which also ended in 1971.
+In the United States, NBC retitled the programme to Kraft Music Hall Presents the Des O'Connor Show, after their own variety show Kraft Music Hall, which also ended in 1971.